Newport man dies in truck crash on Rt. 58 in Lowell

-Vermont State Police say they’re working with the Orleans County State’s Attorney’s office to investigate a deadly crash in Lowell.
+Vermont State Police say they’re working with the Orleans County State’s Attorney’s office to investigate a fatal crash in Lowell.

 The driver was not injured, and he had not been charged with anything as of Sunday night.
 However, police say criminal charges are possible, adding that they believe high speed was a factor in the crash.
 Neither man was wearing a seat belt.